 In general, the firms' 2013 results were below our expectations of 4% to 7% growth.
-KPMG had the slowest growth rate, while EY grew the fastest revenues had not exceeded Deloitte and it had lost the crown as the largest accounting firm.
+KPMG had the slowest growth rate, while EY grew the fastest

 There was some drama owing to the somewhat close race between Deloitte and PwC.
 After Deloitte reported on September 16, 2013, PwC's revenue threshold became quite clear, and as it reported on October 8, 2013, it became evident that PwC's